 - 1 medium, ripe, hass avocado (3/4 cup)

-- 1/4 cup melted ghee (lard or coconut oil)
+- 1/4 cup melted ghee (lard, coconut oil, or butter substitute)

-- 3–4 tbsp unsweetened, unsalted almond butter, cashew butter (or sunflower seed butter for nut-free)
+- 1/4 cup unsweetened, unsalted almond butter, cashew butter (or sunflower seed butter for nut-free)

 - 1/4 tsp salt

-- 1/3 cup Lakanto (erythritol+ monk fruit) or preferred granulated sweetener (xylitol, coconut palm, maple sugar etc)
+- 1/3 cup Lakanto or preferred granulated sweetener

 - 1/3 cup cacao powder